- Works in the installation of field hospital equipment in IFEMA

 - Builds the first Express Test Centers in the Balearic Islands

 Ferrovial is intensifying the fight against coronavirus COVID-19 by strengthening its cooperation with the Administration, both by performing its regular activities and also by providing its capabilities and resources on a pro bono basis.
-In its capacity as a construction company and also as a service provider and innovator, the company is working on a number of initiatives to curb the pandemic.
+In its capacity as a construction company and also as a service provider and innovator, the company has worked on a number of initiatives to curb the pandemic.

 Construction capacity to fight a pandemic

-The company could also build a field hospital with capacity for 250 beds.
+The company has also offered to build field hospitals with capacity for 250 beds.

-Also, through its procurement channels, the company has placed an initial order for respirators that will be donated to hospitals.
+Through its procurement channels, the company has placed an order for respirators that will be donated to hospitals.

 Innovation at the service of the authorities

-Ferrovial is also working on a pro bono basis, alongside such companies as Telefónica, Goggo Network and Google, under the leadership of Carto, ForceManager and Mendesaltaren, at the service of the Madrid Regional Government and the Government of Spain to develop the www.coronamadrid.com website.
+Ferrovial also worked on a pro bono basis, alongside such companies as Telefónica, Goggo Network and Google, under the leadership of Carto, ForceManager and Mendesaltaren, at the service of the Madrid Regional Government and the Government of Spain to develop the coronamadrid and asistenciaCOVID-19 apps.

-And the company’s Digital Hub is working with a “maker” initiative to create assisted breathing devices using 3D printing and electronics.
+The company’s Digital Hub is working with a “maker” initiative to create low-cost assisted breathing devices using 3D printing and electronics.
+The project documentation has been open-sourced so that it can be used by maker groups in other countries.

-Ferrovial is also participating in a group at Parque Tecnológico de Jaén using 3D printing to make personal protection equipment such as masks and face shields.
-Up to 400 masks could be produced daily with the collaboration of individuals and other companies.
+Ferrovial is also participating in a group at the Jaén Technology Park using 3D printing to make personal protection equipment such as masks and face shields.
+The group, a partnership of companies and private individuals, can produce up to 400 masks per day.

 SHC reached an agreement with the Valdecilla hospital management and Eysa to offer hospital workers 480 parking spaces free of charge in the Valdecilla Sur car park.
 This will provide an easier commute for the people in the front line fighting the pandemic and give the greatest possible protection to those who take care of citizens’ health.